SuperOfficeDocs/superoffice-docs/docs/api/reference/restful/agent/Quote_Agent/v1QuoteAgent_GetQuoteVersionWorkflowButtonStates.md

 | SO-TimeZone | Specify the timezone code that you would like date/time responses converted to. |
 | SO-AppToken | The application token that identifies the partner app.
 Used when calling Online WebAPI from a server. |

 ## Request Body: request

 QuoteVersionId, QuoteAlternativeId

 | Property Name | Type |  Description |
 |----------------|------|--------------|
 | QuoteVersionId | int32 |  |
 | QuoteAlternativeId | int32 |  |

-## Response
+## Response:

 OK